pingidentity/cassandra-spring-boot-starter/README.md

 # Cassandra spring-boot starter
 Provides pure cassandra datastax driver spring-boot autoconfiguration with optional health check.
-Easy cassandra getting started expirience without spring-data complexity or if you prefer to be closer to driver level.
+Easy cassandra getting started experience without spring-data complexity or if you prefer to be closer to driver level.
 Declarative configuration for all supported datastax driver options and automatic spring bindings for mappers and query accessors.